wmutschl/pruned-skewed-kalman-paper/README.md

 ```matlab
 dynare ireland2004_bayes_9_rwmh_gaussian parallel conffile=__parallelConf.ini
 ```
-Runtime: 28 minutes on MacBook.
+Runtime: 28 minutes on MacBook, 1 hour and 2 minutes on Linux server.

 #### Task Bayes 10: Bayesian estimation with RWMH sampler of CSN model
 Estimate the CSN model with Bayesian methods using the PSKF to compute the likelihood.